-If someone elects to direct any portion of labor or capital toward the public good, via the private or public market, they are being a social capitalist.
+If someone elects to direct any portion of labor or capital toward the public good, via the private or public market, they are a social capitalist.

-- If you help an old lady cross the street (your labor) or give a her dollar for groceries (your capital), you are practicing social capitalism via your labor and capital.
+- If you help an old lady cross the street (your labor) or give her a dollar for groceries (your capital), you are practicing social capitalism via your labor and capital.

-- If you invest in a company that offers social benefits and you are being a social capitalist.
+- If you invest in a company that offers social benefits and you are a social capitalist.

 Ways to Define Social Capitalism

 With the above examples and definitions noted, here are other ways to define the term:

 - Social Capitalism is an idea, a movement, ideology, an identity, and technology.
 It is an opportunity to be a proud, moral, and socially progressive capitalist that anyone from Pope Francis to Carl Icahn can respect.